Somawansa Amarasinghe

-Amarasinghe Kankanamlage Somawansa (1 January 1943 – 15 June 2016 as සෝමවංශ අමරසිංහ), commonly as Somawansha Amarasinghe, was a Sri Lankan politician, and the 4th leader of Janatha Vimukthi Peramuna, after Rohana Wijeweera, Saman Piyasiri Fernando and Lalith Wijerathna and served as its leader for 23 years until February 2, 2014.
+Amarasinghe Kankanamlage Somawansa (1 January 1943 – 15 June 2016 as සෝමවංශ අමරසිංහ), commonly as Somawansha Amarasinghe, was a Sri Lankan politician, and the 4th leader of the Janatha Vimukthi Peramuna party, after Rohana Wijeweera, Saman Piyasiri Fernando and Lalith Wijerathna and served as its leader for 23 years until February 2, 2014.
 He is often described as a strategic leader who socialized the ideological struggle of the JVP into socialism through the nationalist struggle to save the country from Tamil separatist terrorism.

-He was the leader of People's Servants Party, established in June 2015, until his death.
+He was the leader of the People's Servants Party, established in June 2015, until his death.

 Personal life

 He was born on 1 January 1943 in Angangoda village, Payagala, Sri Lanka as the youngest of the family.
 He had 4 elder brothers and 3 elder sisters.
 His father was James Amarasinghe, who first served in the police and later joined the Department of Irrigation, and his mother was a housewife.
 He completed his primary education at Amarasekara College, Kalutara and Kalutara Balika Vidyalaya.
 Then he attended Kalutara Vidyalaya for secondary education.
 After passing the Advanced Level, he trained at the Galgamuwa Irrigation Technical Training College in 1963 and worked as a Technical Officer in the Irrigation Department in Galle, Kalmunai, Bibila, Rajanganaya and Colombo.

 He married Herath Mudiyanselage Pamara Kumari Herath also known as Irangani Malani Ranasinghe in December 1978.
 She was a mathematics teacher at Maharagama Teachers' College, Angangoda, Kalutara.
 His son is Isuru Amarasinghe, who currently lives in England.

 Somawansa's third elder sister Kusuma, was married to Nandisena Cooray, the former deputy chairman of the Colombo Municipal Council, who was the elder brother of Minister Sirisena Cooray.

 Amarasinghe died on 15 June 2016 at the age of 73 at his brothers Piyasena's residence, where he was living after leaving JVP, in Rajagiriya.
 The cause was a stroke; he earlier had a heart attack.